adempiere/adempiere-docker/README.md

 This directory contains everything related with the build of the Docker container for PostgreSQL.

+#### postgresql/dist

+This directory contains the _.tar.gz_ archive of the ADempiere binary release we want to deliver through the container.
+The name of the archive must be formatted like this

+Adempiere&#95;&#60;rel-name&#62;.tar.gz

+where _rel-name_ is the identifier of the ADempiere release (es.: 390LTS)

 #### old

 This directories contains the old container files that wil be soon removed from